-How to freeze vegetables including how to freeze broccoli, cauliflower, mushrooms etc.
+How to freeze vegetables including broccoli, cauliflower, mushrooms, etc.

 As with large quantities of fruit, freezing seasonal vegetables, in particular, is an excellent method of preservation, which allows many vegetables to be stored for up to a year in the freezer without much loss of, colour, flavour or nutritional value.

 The best results when freezing vegetables will be obtained when using the freshest vegetables possible, preferably being frozen shortly after harvesting, if you have your own vegetable patch or piece of land for growing vegetables.

 As soon as vegetables have been picked, they deteriorate very quickly, especially at high temperatures and therefore it is important to freeze them immediately or refrigerate and then freeze them within 12 hours of harvesting, to ensure that valuable nutrients are not lost.

 Some types of vegetables are highly unsuitable for freezing and these mainly include green salad vegetables such as cucumber, lettuce, cress and radishes.